-Once you have structured the general layout of your template, you can swap out modules and make other customizations to make the template easier to style.
+Once you've structured the general layout of your template, you can swap out modules and make other template customizations.

 Edit module options

 You can edit a module's options by clicking the module in the layout editor.
 In the module inspector on the right, you'll see the module's editable options.
 These options generally include styling, default content, and editor options, and may differ depending on the specific type of module.
-You can learn more about editing module CSS and default content and settings here.
+Learn more about editing module CSS and default content and settings.

 After you've added a module to your template, you can choose to swap it out for another module.
 Right-click the module in the layout editor, then click Swap module.
-In the dropdown that appears, select the moduleyou'd like to replace the original module with.
+In the dropdown menu that appears, select the module to replace the original module with.